Foehammer82/tech-terrarium/docs/README.md

     - see about setting up apache iceberg locally and having Spark operate on it.
 - [ ] implement DataHub to track metadata of the terrarium
     - would also not be a terrible idea to set up an instance of openmetadata as well.
-- [ ] instead of deploying the docs locally with a container, have them deployed from Gitlab instead and then update the links in the homepage

 ## Long Term